spullen/sort_this/README.md

-# Sortable
+# SortThis

-Sortable provides a way to sort.
+SortThis provides a way to sort.

 The controller/view code is based off of railscasts [episode 228 - Sortable Table Columns](http://railscasts.com/episodes/228-sortable-table-columns).